OfficeDev/Microsoft-Teams-Samples/samples/tab-people-picker/csharp/README.md

 ---
 page_type: sample
-description: This is an tab app which shows the feature of client sdk people picker.
+description: This is an tab app which shows the feature of people picker using teams js client sdk.
 products:
 - office-teams
 - office